 If your style of travel involves getting in, doing all the main ‘attractions’ and then getting out again, you could probably race through Adelaide in a couple of days.

-There’s not a lot of ‘sights’ as such and you could see the city in a day, another couple of days for Kangaroo Island and the Barossa Valley wine region and you could probably consider the job done.
+There’s not a lot of ‘sights’ as such and you could see the city in a day, another couple of days for Kangaroo Island and one for the Barossa Valley wine region and you could probably consider the job done.

 It’s a small city, with just 1.3 million people.
 Even the locals say it is ‘more of a county town really’ although they are quick to point out that it is modern and cosmopolitan all the same.
 The city itself is a small area surrounded by parks and grassland on all sides.
 The suburbs, where most people live, stretch out in all directions from there.